 Say Hello to Bonny

-Bonny fiber supplements are plant-based, all-natural, research-backed and contain adaptogens that help you body combat stressors in your day naturally.
+Bonny fiber supplements are plant-based, all-natural, research-backed, and contain adaptogens that help your body combat stressors in your day naturally.

-Bonny comes in four delicious flavors that you will crave daily: Amplified Apple Pie, Berry Beauty, Strawberry Serenity and Matcha Magic.
+Bonny comes in delicious flavors that you will crave daily like Amplified Apple Pie, Mixed Ripe Berries, Strawberry Serenity, and Mango Passionfruit.